-We support an XML deployment descriptor for configuring the ActiveMQ Message Broker.
+We support an XML deployment descriptor for configuring the ActiveMQ Classic Message Broker.
 There are many things which can be configured such as

 So we decided that using XML would make this configuration much easier.
 From version 4.0 onwards we use XBean to perform the XML configuration.